flutter/website/src/docs/perf/rendering/ui-performance.md

 start by profiling the Dart VM, even if the GPU graph also shows red.

-PENDING: Other than saying "debug with DevTools", what can be said here?

 ## Identifying problems in the GPU graph

 Sometimes a scene results in a layer tree that is easy to construct,